cleanlab/cleanlab/README.md

 ## Get started with easy, quick examples.

 New to **confidentlearing**?
-Start with [visualizing confident learning](examples/visualizing_confident_learning.ipynb) and [this simple example](examples/iris_simple_example.ipynb).
+Start with [visualizing confident learning](examples/visualizing_confident_learning.ipynb) and [this simple example of learning with noisy labels on the multiclass Iris dataset](examples/iris_simple_example.ipynb).
 These examples show how easy it is to characterize label noise in datasets, learn with noisy labels, identify label errors, estimate latent priors and noisy channels, and more.

 ## The first general solution for multiclass learning with noisy labels